This term we have had 13 students take part in coached tennis sessions provided by a local tennis coach.

 “Your students were a real credit to you and the school, they should be very proud of how well they conducted themselves!”

 Thank you to everyone who helped.
 We all hope that we can do the same again next year!

-Our Geography Department are inviting postcards from our students during their summer holiday.
+Our Geography Department are inviting postcards from our students (and staff) during their summer holiday.

 We plan to produce a display in the autumn highlighting the places our students visited during the summer, whether it is a holiday abroad or a day trip locally.
 We look forward to seeing the postbag when we return!